 (FORMERLY KNOWN AS TEXTILE AND FASHION FEDERATION (SINGAPORE))

-1. This Federation shall be known as the Singapore Fashion Council (formerly known as Textile and Fashion Federation (Singapore)) or such other name as approved by Council and the Registrar of Societies.
+1. This society shall be known as the Singapore Fashion Council (formerly known as Textile and Fashion Federation (Singapore)) or such other name as approved by Council and the Registrar of Societies.

 PLACE OF BUSINESS

 2. The Federation’s registered office and place of business shall be at 250 Orchard Road #02-01 Singapore 238905 or such other address as may subsequently be decided upon by Council and approved by the Registrar.

 3. The Federation shall carry out its activities only in places and premises which have the prior written approval from the relevant authorities, where necessary.

 DEFINITIONS AND INTERPRETATION